sisihagen/webroot/content/blog/uranium-ammunition-the-secretive-million-murder.en.md

 {{< youtube "oposUwvfdJA" >}}

-The German Alibi Zeitung Die Welt published a detailed article on the topic of [uranium munitions](https://www.welt.de/gesundheit/article173224341/Uran-Munition-Wie-schlimm-sind-die-gesundheitlichen-Folgen.html "Uran Munition - wie schlimm sind die Folgen") in February 2018.
+The German Alibi Newspaper Die Welt published a detailed article on the topic of [uranium munitions](https://www.welt.de/gesundheit/article173224341/Uran-Munition-Wie-schlimm-sind-die-gesundheitlichen-Folgen.html "Uran Munition - wie schlimm sind die Folgen") in February 2018.
 In it you can find an impressive video right at the beginning.